amalon/tectonic-puzzle/docs/development.md

 - Ensure all guide images have been rendered (see above).
 - Open `guide/guide.svg` in Inkscape.
-- Export as a PDF file.
+- Export all pages as a PDF file.

 Importing the OBJ files into Orca Slicer